You want smart political talk without the meltdowns?

 So talk about the circus at the trial of the century.

-It was uh and and yet it was filled uh to its uh to its complete capacity, standing room only, people from around the country, journalists from around the world came to be part of this event.
+People from around the country, journalists from around the world came to be part of this event.

-Every every minute of the trial, including all of the uh the the actions of the judge and and the and the uh the individual lawyers were broadcast on WGN uh first trial broadcast from uh from beginning to end uh on America on an American radio network.
+Every minute of the trial, including all of the actions of the judge and the individual lawyers were broadcast on WGN.

-Um, I covered the O.J.
+You know, I covered the O.J.
 Simpson trial, which everybody compared to a circus.

 Frankly, it paled in comparison to what unfolded in 1925 in Dayton, Tennessee.

-Um, there were cameras in 1925 in the courtroom in Dayton, Tennessee for the trial of the century, the name of our book.
+But similar to Court TV, in which cameras, you know, were in the courtroom for the Simpson trial, there were cameras in 1925 in the courtroom in Dayton, Tennessee for the trial of the century, the name of our book.

-Uh, and and they would fly these newsreel footage every day to Chicago.
+And they would fly these newsreel footage every day to Chicago.

-This trial really impacted almost everybody who was involved in it, in particular, the defendant John Scopes.
+This trial really impacted almost everybody who was involved in it, in particular the defendant, John Scopes.

-Now, Scopes was arrested and charged with a crime of teaching evolution under this new statute that Tennessee had passed, but other states were doing the same thing.
+Now, Scopes was arrested and charged with the crime of teaching evolution under this new statute that Tennessee had passed.

 They were also banning books that gave instruction, textbooks on evolution in other states.